odolgy/clouduvc/README.md

 # Clouduvc

-Clouduvc helps to organise the simplest video surveillance system based on:
+Clouduvc is used to create the simplest video surveillance system based on:
-- Linux powered device, such as Raspberry PI;
+- Linux powered device, such as Raspberry Pi;
 - webcam;
 - cloud storage, e.g. Google Drive (optional).